Saad-Bashar/CardSwiping/README.md

 # CardSwiping

-React native card swiping animation project
+React native card swiping animation project.

 Created this app as a part of the **React Native: Advanced Concepts** project from Udemy.

 ## Features Included